 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Adalat CC (nifedipine extended-release tablets) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Adalat CC?

-- Avoid driving and doing other tasks or actions that call for you to be alert until you see how Adalat CC affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how Adalat CC (nifedipine extended-release tablets) affects you.

 - To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.
 Be careful going up and down stairs.

-- It is rare, but worse chest pain and heart attack can happen after this medicine is first started or after the dose is raised.
+- It is rare, but worse chest pain and heart attack can happen after Adalat CC (nifedipine extended-release tablets) is first started or after the dose is raised.
 The risk may be greater in people who have very bad heart blood vessel disease.
 Talk with the doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Avoid grapefruit and grapefruit juice.

 - If you are taking Adalat CC (nifedipine extended-release tablets) and have high blood pressure, talk with your doctor before using OTC products that may raise blood pressure.
 These include cough or cold drugs, diet pills, stimulants, ibuprofen or like products, and some natural products or aids.